doeixd/make-with/README.md

 *   **Explicit Over Implicit:** Dependencies (state, config) are always passed as an explicit argument (`subject` or `self`), completely eliminating the confusion of the `this` keyword.
 *   **Functions as Building Blocks:** Your logic lives in plain, pure functions.
 The library provides tools to compose these functions into cohesive, testable APIs without the ceremony of classes.
-*   **Immutability by Default:** State-changing operations produce a *new* API instance with the *new* state, leaving the original untouched.
+*   **Immutability by Default:** State-changing operations should produce a *new* API instance with the *new* state, leaving the original untouched.
 This leads to predictable data flow and prevents a whole category of bugs.
+However mutable patterns remain possible and well supported as well.

 <br />